tony-aw/tinycodet/README.md

 The `data()` function in core R can already load data from packages, but this function loads the data into the global environment, instead of returning the data directly, making assigning the data to a specific variable a bit annoying.
-Therefore, the `tidyoperators` package introduces the `import_data()` function, which directly returns a data set from a package.
+Therefore, the `tinyoperators` package introduces the `import_data()` function, which directly returns a data set from a package.